Silvenga/silvenga.com/src/posts/archive/virtual-disk-service-stalled.md

+---
-Title: Virtual Disk Service Stalled
+title: Virtual Disk Service Stalled
-Description: My journey in troubleshooting Virtual Disk Service issues.
+description: My journey in troubleshooting Virtual Disk Service issues.
 ---

 I had this really odd problem that's been plaguing me for months on a newly installed Windows 2016 dedicated machine.
 Random services and tools either stopped functioning or froze/stalled for minutes at a time.
 I really thought that I either had a corrupted installation (`sfc` couldn't detect anything) or I configured something  horribly wrong.
 So, as a last ditch effort before completely re-installing the machine, I finally took some time one night to perform a root cause analysis and to hopefully find a solution.
 What precedes is that night.

 ## All the Issues!